Pine Bluff, Arkansas: Founding, Trail of Tears and the antebellum era (1832–1861)

-1861–1900: Civil War, Reconstruction and beyond
+Civil War, Reconstruction and the Gilded Age (1861–1902)

 Pine Bluff was prospering by the outbreak of the Civil War; most of its wealth was based on the commodity crop of cotton.
 This was cultivated on large plantations by hundreds of thousands of enslaved Africans throughout the state, but especially in the Delta.
 The city had one of the largest slave populations in the state by 1860, and Jefferson County, Arkansas was second in cotton production in the state.

-When Union forces occupied Little Rock, a group of Pine Bluff residents asked commanding Major General Frederick Steele to send Union forces to occupy their town to protect them from bands of Confederate bushwhackers.
-Union troops under Colonel Powell Clayton arrived September 17, 1863 and stayed until the war was over.
+When Federal forces occupied Little Rock, a group of Pine Bluff residents asked commanding Major General Frederick Steele to send Federal forces to occupy their town to protect them from bands of Confederate bushwhackers.
+Federal troops under Colonel Powell Clayton arrived September 17, 1863, and stayed until the war was over.

-Confederate General J.S.
-Marmaduke tried to expel the Union Army in the Battle of Pine Bluff October 25, 1863, but was repulsed by a combined effort of soldiers and freedmen (former slaves freed by the Emancipation Proclamation).
-In the final year of the war, the 1st Regiment Kansas Volunteer Infantry (Colored) (composed primarily of escaped slaves from Arkansas and Missouri), was the first African-American regiment in the civil war to go into combat.
-It was dispatched to guard Pine Bluff and was eventually mustered out there.
+On October 25, 1863, Confederate cavalry, led by Brigadier-General John S. Marmaduke, attempted to expel Federal occupation forces commanded by Colonel Powell Clayton; but were defeated by a combined force of federal troops and freedmen (former slaves freed by U.S. President Abraham Lincoln's recent Emancipation Proclamation) near Jefferson Court-House.
+In the final year of the Civil War, the 1st Kansas Colored Infantry Regiment (composed primarily of escaped slaves from Arkansas and Missouri), was the first regiment of U.S. Colored Troops to see combat.
+It was dispatched to guard Pine Bluff and eventually mustered out there.

-Because of the Union forces, Pine Bluff attracted many refugees and freedmen after the Emancipation Proclamation was issued in early 1863.
-The Union forces set up a contraband camp there to house the runaway slaves and refugees behind Confederate lines.
+Because of the Federal forces, Pine Bluff attracted many refugees and freedmen after the Emancipation Proclamation was issued in early 1863.
+The Federal troops set up a contraband camp there to house the runaway slaves and refugees behind Confederate lines.
 After the war, freed slaves worked with the American Missionary Association to start schools for the education of blacks, who had been prohibited from learning to read and write by southern laws.
 Both adults and children eagerly started learning.
 By September 1872, Professor Joseph C. Corbin opened the Branch Normal School of the Arkansas Industrial University, a historically black college.
 Founded as Arkansas's first black public college, today it is the University of Arkansas at Pine Bluff.

 Pine Bluff and the region suffered lasting effects from defeat, the aftermath of war, and the trauma of slavery and exploitation.
 Recovery was slow at first.
 Construction of railroads improved access to markets, and with increased production of cotton as more plantations were reactivated, the economy began to recover.
 The first railroad reached Pine Bluff in December 1873.
 This same year Pine Bluff's first utility was formed when Pine Bluff Gas Company began furnishing manufactured gas from coke fuel for lighting purposes.
 The state's economy remained highly dependent on cotton and agriculture, which suffered a decline through the 19th century.